gabriel-vanca/WinGet/README.md

     2. If it isn't installed yet, it checks whether VCLibs are installed.

-    3. If VCLIbs is not installed, it installed it.
+    3. If VCLibs is not installed, it installed it.

     4. It install WinGet.

     5. Verifies if installation has been succesfull.

     4. Updates all WinGet packages

     5. Sets an auto-update configuration